rtoken-project/rtoken-monorepo/packages/subgraph/README.md

 truffle test --network subgraph test/subgraphDeployment.test.js
 ```

-// Todo: verify this:

-The address in `rtoken-analytics/subgraph/subgraph.yaml` should be automatically updated during the previous step.
-Before proceeding, check that the deployed rToken address printed at the start of the deployment process matches the one shown in the .yaml file.
+Copy the deployed rToken contract address printed at the start of the deployment process.

 #### Deploy the Subgraph

+Navigate back to this package and paste the contract address in `subgraph.yaml`.
 We are now ready to deploy our subgraph.
-Navigate back to this package and run:

 ```bash
 yarn codegen